samnooij/shell-genomics/lessons/02_searching_files.md

 There's one more useful redirection command that we're going to show, and that's called the pipe command, and it is `|`.
 It's probably not a key on your keyboard you use very much.
-What `|` does is take the output that scrolling by on the terminal and then can run it through another command.
+What `|` does is take the output that is scrolling by on the terminal and then pass it on to another command.
 When it was all whizzing by before, we wished we could just slow it down and look at it, like we can with `less`.
 Well, it turns out that we can!

 We pipe the `grep` command through `less`:

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | less